Englewood’s first regatta featured the Pram Fleet Kids

 “I think that first year I built more than 50 prams, ‘course a lot were for other groups.
 Venice had a fleet, Punta Gorda, Clearwater.
 I built ‘em at my house, I could deliver ‘em, but some people would come and get them and stick ‘em in their rumble seats, which a lot of cars still had then.

 “I got the plans from the Optimist Club.
-The prams were eight feet long,” said Johnson, “they had a blunt end, a center board, a rudder and a mast we called a sprits or a spritsail.
+The prams were eight feet long,” Johnson said.
+“They had a blunt end, a center board, a rudder and a mast we called a sprits or a spritsail.
 In other words, the sail is held up with a little pole and you lashed it on to the bottom of the mast to hold it up.
 It was an easy rig for the kids.
 The idea was one person to a boat.
 It was a nice little boat to sail, really.

 “I had a sail maker up in Sarasota.
 I sold those little boats including the sail, unpainted for $65.
 I didn’t make any money, I enjoyed doing it.
 Here’s the way it worked.
 I built ‘em, and then a local business or sponsor would buy ‘em, donate them to the sailing club, like Roy Walton and his wife ‘Kewpie Doll,’ they owned the Poinciana Apartments on South McCall Road.
 The kids would help paint them, sometimes the business would paint their name on the boat.
 The kids didn’t have to put out any money at all.